 While Legacy Terran Orbital became a wholly-owned subsidiary of Terran Orbital Corporation, Legacy Terran Orbital was deemed to be the acquirer in the Tailwind Two Merger for accounting purposes.
 Accordingly, the Tailwind Two Merger was accounted for as a reverse recapitalization, in which case our consolidated financial statements represent a continuation of Legacy Terran Orbital and the issuance of common stock in exchange for the net assets of Tailwind Two.
 Operations prior to the Tailwind Two Merger are those of Legacy Terran Orbital and all share and per-share data presented in this Annual Report on Form 10-K have been retrospectively adjusted, by application of the exchange ratio of 27.585, to give effect to the Tailwind Two Merger.
-The treatment of the Tailwind Two Merger as a reverse recapitalization was based upon the pre-merger shareholders of Legacy Terran Orbital holding the majority of the voting interests of Terran Orbital Corporation, Legacy Terran Orbital's existing management team serving as the initial management team of Terran Orbital Corporation, Legacy Terran Orbital Corporation, and Legacy Terran Orbital's operations comprising the ongoing operations of the Company.
+The treatment of the Tailwind Two Merger as a reverse recapitalization was based upon the pre-merger shareholders of Legacy Terran Orbital holding the majority of the voting interests of Terran Orbital Corporation, Legacy Terran Orbital's existing management team serving as the initial management team of Terran Orbital Corporation, Legacy Terran Orbital's appointment of the majority of the initial members of the Board of Terran Orbital Corporation, and Legacy Terran Orbital's operations comprising the ongoing operations of the Company.